henrywu2019/BentoML/docs/source/guides/micro_batching.rst

 1.5 The main design decisions and trade-offs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Throughput and latency are most concerned for API servers.
-BentoML will
+Kappa will
 fine-tune batches **automatically** to(in the order priority):

 -  Ensure the user defined constraint of ``mb_max_batch_size`` and